 ‘An enormously talented writer’

 Yes I do - almost as much as I love coming home again afterwards!
-The more I travel the more I realise how much more there is to see, but I'm not a competitive traveller who counts the number of countries they've been to, or never goes back to a place they've already visited, even if they loved it.
+The more I travel the more I realise how much more there is to see, but I'm not a competitive traveller who counts the number of countries they've been to, or never goes back to the same place twice.
 So, if time and money allow, I try to visit a new country every couple of years or so, and to revisit places I love in between - Thailand, Ibiza (the quiet part), France and Italy.
 I've been lucky enough to travel to a few places on research trips for my books, and Oman, where I went to research The English Girl, was stunning.
 I'll definitely go back there in the future, if I get the chance.
-New Zealand, Argentina and Bhutan are still on my wish list...
+New Zealand, Argentina and Dominica are still on my wish list...

 I'm a pretty good cook, and I make great cakes.
 My grandma taught my mother, and my mother taught me, and I think if you get the basic skills early on in life you're then not afraid to try different things, and improve.
 I still have notable disasters (my first attempt at panna cotta last year resulted in inedible rubber balls you could have played squash with, and I recently made the world's blandest paella), but that's all part of the fun.
 If you were coming for dinner it might be coq au vin with duck fat chips, or something Mexican, followed by something involving cream and meringue - you can't go wrong.